spinalcom/spinal-env-pam-apps-portail/README.md

 # spinal-apps-portail

-## Control points & steps
+## Control points & tickets configuration

-Edit the file name config.json in the root of the project to configure your control points steps.
+Edit the file name config.json in the root of the project to configure your control points, steps and workflows.

 ```
-spinal-env-pam-portal
+spinal-env-pam-portail
-|_endpoins.json
+|_config.json
 ```

 # setup evn file